 FOUR OR MORE

 By the late seventies, the limitations of three-speed automatics were already becoming apparent.
 With an axle ratio tall enough to provide relaxed, economical cruising, smaller emission-controlled engines needed wide-ratio gearsets for decent off-the-line punch, which left painful gaps between the ratios and made it harder to keep the torque converter locked up for better fuel efficiency.
-Compromise gearing often made for an unhappy combination lackluster acceleration, sub-par fuel economy, and irritatingly buzzy highway rpm.
+Compromise gearing often made for an unhappy combination of lackluster acceleration, sub-par fuel economy, and irritatingly buzzy highway rpm.

 The immediate solution, other than to stick with a manual gearbox, was automatic transmissions with an overdrive top gear.
 Overdrive allowed a shorter axle ratio for better acceleration while still keeping cruising rpm lower than would generally be practical with a three-speed automatic.

 Many four-speed overdrive automatics were essentially revisions of existing three-speed units.
 Some obtained the additional ratio by rearranging how the existing elements interconnected; Ford’s four-speed AOD transmission, which we’ve described elsewhere, was a revamp of the Ravigneaux gearset MX/FMX transmissions.
 Others, like GM’s 200-R4 and the ZF 4HP22, were Simpson gearset automatics with an additional planetary gearset to provide an overdrive ratio after the the shift to the direct drive third gear.

 Although three-speed automatics remained common throughout the eighties and persisted on some inexpensive models into the 21st century, four-speeds became the norm by the early nineties.
 These eventually gave way to automatics with five or more speeds.
 Some of these later multi-speed transmissions still retained some recognizable elements of older Simpson gearset designs, although calling them that strains the definition.